 Entitled "Longevity," the tale of a small town in Georgia which harnesses an invaluable power -- namely, the mythical Fountain of Youth Ponce De Leon

-an egregious oversight to not mention our producer, Eli Holzman (creator of "Project Runway").
-Eli has a background in Reality TV, though the experience I
+it's an egregious oversight to not mention our producer, Eli Holzman (creator of "Project Runway").
+Eli has a background in Reality TV, though the

-had working with him in the various incarnations of "Longevity" is testament to the fact that he's a writer/producer (or vice-versa, depending on whom is
+experience I had working with him in the various incarnations of "Longevity" is testament to the fact that he's a writer/producer (or vice-versa, depending

 Great guy, and nothing short of a genius.
 He was named head honcho of operations at the production company Studio Lambert last fall, and I wish him

 nothing but the best.